Coralie Fargeat: Career

 Fargeat's second feature film was The Substance (2024), a body horror film starring Demi Moore, Margaret Qualley, and Dennis Quaid.
-The film premiered in competition at the 2024 Cannes Film Festival to a strong critical reception.
+The film premiered in competition at the 2024 Cannes Film Festival to a strong, critical, but positive, reception, with a 13-minute ovation.
 Fargeat went on to win the festival's Best Screenplay award for the film.

 In June 2025, Fargeat was invited to join the Academy of Motion Picture Arts and Sciences.

 Fargeat is a member and one of the founding signatories of Collectif 50/50, a group established with the purpose of working towards gender equality across the film industry.

+Fargeat is a member and one of the founding signatories of Collectif 50/50, a French organization by French film directors Céline Sciamma and Rebecca Zlotowski.
+The Collectif 50/50 was first known as the Le Deuxième Regard back when it was first established in 2013 before becoming known as the Collectif 5050x2020 in 2018 following the Harvey Weinstein sexual abuse case that same year.
+Being created by film and audiovisual professionals, the Collectif 50/50 took its first action at the Cannes Film Festival by calling together 82 women directors from the film industry on the red carpet.
+The Collectif 50/50 is committed to working towards implementing greater gender equality and diversity throughout the male dominated field.
+Collectif 50/50 creates studies, puts plans of action into development, constructs tools and offers a wide variety of incentives to higher ups and actors/actresses in the industry with the goal of advancing positive change within the industry.

 Filmmaking style and influences

 Fargeat is fascinated with the suspension of disbelief, and is a fan of using imagery and symbols to express something simple in a powerful way.
 She is fascinated with films that are able to create their own world and manage to exist outside the realm of reality, citing revenge films like Kill Bill and Rambo as examples of this.

 In making graphic or gore-filled movies, Fargeat finds that balancing violent scenes with humor makes the violence more tolerable.

 Fargeat believes that films that fill themselves with homages and references can push the viewer away from being able to identify with the film.
 She describes this separation as "second-degree moments" and chooses to stay away from excessive references.
 Fargeat finds it crucial to approach film and filmmaking with a genuine and sincere vision, stating she tries to "embrace [her] subject in its choices, its biases, its excesses, in its faults too" to achieve this.

 When in pre-production for Revenge, she stated that actress Matilda Lutz was chosen for the part partially because of her extensive trust in Fargeat, something that was important to her for the creation of the film.

 Fargeat lists David Cronenberg, John Carpenter, David Lynch, Paul Verhoeven, and Michael Haneke as filmmakers who have influenced her, as well as crediting several South Korean filmmakers as stylistic inspiration.